MomenElmesady/Twitter/readme.md

 3-> use middleWares and methods in models
 4-> implement notifcations

-[26/12/2023 1 : 30 AM --tue ] and i should execute this tasks in next days
-1-> sort the tweets due to timestamp before find
+[(30-31)/12/2023 1 : 30 AM --(sat-sun)] and i should execute this tasks in next days 1-> look at twitter notification and routers and controllers in chat gpt chats and implement them 2-> convert every thing in tweetRouter to nested routes and create router for each model 3-> sort the tweets due to timestamp before find
+4-> convert create notification to each function(follow, like, ...)
+5-> show notifications for user and mark the unreades ones 6-> after read it mark as read